dwyl/mvp/BUILDIT.md

 we update the timer list if the item is being edited.
 If not, we update the timer list, as normally.
-What this does is that every user will have the `socket.assigns` properly updated everytime a timer is edited.
+What this does is that every user will have the `socket.assigns` properly updated every time a timer is edited.

 ## 12.4 Updating timer changeset list on `timer.ex`